Dhule: Industries and Economy of the City

 M.I.D.C. has planned to develop an industrial area on 400.35 Hect. of land.
 About 278.08 Hect. of land has come into possession of MIDC.
 MIDC has provided all the basic infrastructure such as roads, street lights, water supply pipe lines in this area.

 MIDC has constructed an earthen dam on Motinala to fulfill the requirement of water of the industrial area.
 MIDC has provided water supply scheme of 4.50 MLD capacity.
 Presently the consumption of the water is about 2.20 MLD.
 The rate of allotment of the industrial plot is Rs.
 100.00 per sqm.
 The Association namely "Dhule Avdhan Manufacturers Association Avadhan, Dhule" has been established for the development of Industries in MIDC Dhule Industrial Area.

 The expansion of existing MIDC has been proposed vide Phase- II in Raver area, situated in outskirts of the city, which is having an area of more than 1600 acres (643 hectares) and currently this proposal is under consideration of State Government.

-It is also worthwhile to note that, planned Manmad-Dhule-Indore Railway line have also been considered in the original proposal of DMIC (Delhi-Mumbai Industrial Corridor Project), which will boost Industrial growth in and around city.
+Planned Manmad-Dhule-Indore Railway line have also been considered in the original proposal of DMIC (Delhi-Mumbai Industrial Corridor Project), which will boost Industrial growth in and around city.